Stringsaeed/NLP-Library/README.md

 ### `Overview:`

-`this NLP-Library for Common Tasks in NLP, Using some helpers like Gensim, NLTK, re for some text processing and some specific tasks, I like doing some Information Retreival specilly Summarization.`
+`this NLP-Library for Common Tasks in NLP, Using some helpers like Gensim, NLTK, re for some text processing and some specific tasks, I like doing some Information Retreival specially Summarization.`

 ___